josedanielfd/Sentiment-Analysis/README.md

 This project was elected as a presenting poster in the 2018 YinzOR Student Conference. link: https://2018yinzorstudentconference.wordpress.com/poster-session/

 ## Introduction:
 An important part of an opinion is its sentiment.
-To predict these sentiments, we use a Yelp dataset to train an Opinion Mining model.We explore two approaches for creating features: uni-gram bag of words model and pre-trained embeddings.
+To predict these sentiments, we use a Yelp dataset to train an Opinion Mining model.
+We explore two approaches for creating features: uni-gram bag of words model and pre-trained embeddings.
 The bag of words model is based on the count of lemmatized words in each opinion.

 The pre-trained embeddings are built using the GloVe model over 2B tweets.
 Both models extract semantic information from the database.
 Stars are assigned by users to business reviews.